boegel/MICA/README.md

 # Disclaimer
 ------------

-Currently, this software is only tested on Linux/x86 and [Pin-3](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads).
+Currently, this software is only tested on Linux/x86 and [Pin.2.10](https://drive.google.com/file/d/0B-AkmAlNRsymNVl1RndzbFVpZEU/view?usp=sharing).
+We had users reporting the corect installation on [Pin-3.4](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads) and the details are [here](https://github.com/boegel/MICA/commit/1293082a05e97854e3ccc48490d5b72e765b48bf).
 Anyone who wants to use it on a different platform supported by Pin is free to do so, but should expect problems.
 We work on adapting MICA on newer Pin versions.

 Any problem reports or questions are welcome at kenneth.hoste@ugent.be .